 The Human Factor and Organizational Policy

-Explain effective ways to make users aware of information security risks.
+- Explain effective ways to make users aware of information security risks.

-Explain the key elements of an information security policy.
+- Explain the key elements of an information security policy.

 Securing and Protecting Information Systems

-Create the key elements of disaster recovery and business continuity plan.
+- Create the key elements of disaster recovery and business continuity plan.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.